Atherosclerosis: Calcification and lipids

 Calcification forms among vascular smooth muscle cells of the surrounding muscular layer, specifically in the muscle cells adjacent to atheromas and on the surface of atheroma plaques and tissue.
 In time, as cells die, this leads to extracellular calcium deposits between the muscular wall and outer portion of the atheromatous plaques.
-With the atheromatous plaque interfering with the regulation of the calcium deposition, it accumulates and crystallizes.
+With the atheromatous plaque interfering with the regulation of calcium deposition, it accumulates and crystallizes.
 A similar form of intramural calcification, presenting the picture of an early phase of arteriosclerosis, appears to be induced by many drugs that have an antiproliferative mechanism of action (Rainer Liedtke 2008).

 Cholesterol is delivered into the vessel wall by cholesterol-containing low-density lipoprotein (LDL) particles.
 To attract and stimulate macrophages, the cholesterol must be released from the LDL particles and oxidized, a key step in the ongoing inflammatory process.
 The process is worsened if it is insufficient high-density lipoprotein (HDL), the lipoprotein particle that removes cholesterol from tissues and carries it back to the liver.

 The foam cells and platelets encourage the migration and proliferation of smooth muscle cells, which in turn ingest lipids, become replaced by collagen, and transform into foam cells themselves.
 A protective fibrous cap normally forms between the fatty deposits and the artery lining (the intima).

 These capped fatty deposits (now called 'atheromas') produce enzymes that cause the artery to enlarge over time.
 As long as the artery enlarges sufficiently to compensate for the extra thickness of the atheroma, then no narrowing ("stenosis") of the opening ("lumen") occurs.
-The artery becomes expanded with an egg-shaped cross-section, still with a circular opening.
+The artery expands with an egg-shaped cross-section, still with a circular opening.
 If the enlargement is beyond proportion to the atheroma thickness, then an aneurysm is created.